 1. Communicate how important this is to you

 Express that the changes you’re making will help you become the best version of yourself not only for you but for them as well.
 Provide examples like you’ll have more confidence to go to the beach with them, try new things like hiking and rock climbing, and feel sexier in your own skin for those (keeping it PG) intimate moments.

 2. Ask for their support

-I’m often surprised by how few people actually ask for the support of those closet to them.
-You may be met with a little resistance at first but eventually people will catch on, as long as your persistent.
+I’m often surprised by how few people actually ask for the support of those closest to them.
+You may be met with a little resistance at first but eventually, people will catch on, as long as your persistent.